syedz/node-assignments/README.md

 Send a message from one of the browser tabs by using the text box.
 After pressing "Send", notice the output on all open browser tabs.

 # Project 3: Basic API with Scalability Considerations

+## Summary

+To simplify this project, I decided to make use of a JSON file (`basic-api/data/students.json`) to store all of the student information.
+Similar to the `student-summaries` project, models were used to house the CRUD functionality, while routes organized the routing, and controllers acted as the middle-man.

+The idea was to follow the principle of "lean controllers" and "rich models".
+In the future, data attributes regarding each student would be saved as class variables in the `StudentModel`.

 ## Getting Started